 Upon graduating high school in 2014, Lily enrolled at the New England Conservatory in Boston as a student of Lucy Chapman and Nicholas Kitchen.
 She graduated from NEC with a Bachelor’s degree in Classical Violin Performance in May 2018.
 She is currently completing her Master’s degree at NEC in Contemporary Improvisation, studying with Hankus Netsky, Eden MacAdam-Somer, Liz Knowles, Ran Blake, Carla Kihlstedt and Tanya Kalmanovitch.
-She has been a part of ensembles at NEC including American Roots, the Persian Ensemble, the Contemporary Improvisation Chamber Ensemble, the Film Noir Ensemble, Irish Ensemble, and John Zorn’s improvised game piece, Cobra.
+She has been a part of ensembles at NEC including American Roots, the Persian Ensemble, the Contemporary Improvisation Chamber Ensemble, the Bluegrass Ensemble, the Film Noir Ensemble, Irish Ensemble, and John Zorn’s improvised game piece, Cobra.

 More….Awards and Festivals

 Lily won the MASTA Music Conference Competition of Michigan in 2012 and was a finalist in the United States Army Orchestra Young Artist Competition in 2013.
 She won second place in the Landon Symphonette Concerto Competition (2014).
-She also was a recipient of the 2013 Downbeat ward for the best classical performance.
+She also was a recipient of the 2013 Downbeat ward for best classical performance.
 She was concert-mistress of the Interlochen Arts Academy Orchestra (2014).
 Lily has toured with the Interlochen Arts Academy Orchestra (2012) and the National Youth Orchestra of the United States (2014) from Carnegie Hall to Walt Disney Hall.
 The National Youth Orchestra was featured on NPR’s From the Top radio show in 2014.
-Her band, Night Tree, was awarded the Wildcard Honor's Ensemble in 2016.
+Her band, Night Tree, was awarded the Wildcard Honors Ensemble in 2016.

-Lily has attended summer festivals including the Meadowmount school of Music in Upstate New York, the Swannanoa Gathering in Asheville, NC, and the Acadia Trad School in Bar Harbor, Maine.
+Lily has attended summer festivals including the Meadowmount School of Music in Upstate New York, the Swannanoa Gathering in Asheville, NC, and the Acadia Trad School in Bar Harbor, Maine.